DeepDoge/cute-struct/README.md

 ## Goal of the project
 Goal of this project is creating `C#` like types.<br/>
-That let's you read the field of the type on runtime.
+That let's you read the field of the type on runtime.<br/>
-See their names, types on runtime.
+See their names, types on runtime.<br/>
-While also validating them on runtime.
+While also validating them on runtime.<br/>

 # Example